tyumici/Green-Pages/pages/colinahscopy.md

 ### !collection

-View your license plate collection.
+Returns a URL to view your license plate collection.

 ## INTERACTIONS